Roland Emmerich: 2020s

 In 2020, it was announced that Emmerich's next film project would be entitled Moonfall, released in 2022 by Lionsgate.
 The project is a space disaster film about a mysterious force knocking the moon from its orbit around Earth, sending it on a collision course with the planet.
 In response, a ragtag team launches a last-ditch mission to land on the lunar surface and save Earth from annihilation. with the production budget standing at $150 million.

 Future projects

 Following the release of Moonfall, Emmerich said he has been working on a TV series based on T. E. Lawrence for around a decade, and stated he has three projects he would like to make, a mistaken identity period piece set in 1919 about a young writer having to take control of a film set, another about a conquistador, and a third about the death of Marilyn Monroe.

+In June 2023, Emmerich announced a franchise titled Space Nation which will consist of a MMORPG, a TV series, animated shorts and spinoff games.

 Personal life and advocacy

 Emmerich owns homes in Los Angeles, New York City, London and Stuttgart.
 He likes to decorate his homes in a self-described "outlandish" manner, adorning them with rare Hollywood memorabilia, murals and portraits of dictators and Communist figures, and World War II militaria.